hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

     2025-01-01 12:00:00

-The expression `pd.Timestamp(2025, 1, 1, 12)` mimics the powerful `datetime.datetime` *API* (Application Programming Interface) of the `datetime` *Python* package, which provides sophisticated methods for handling time-dependent values.
-While *pandas*' built-in timestamps are convenient for creating time series within `pd.DataFrame` objects and workbook-like tables, `datetime` is one of the best solutions for time-dependent calculations in *Python*. `datetime` is available by default (i.e., it must not be *conda*-installed) and is efficiently applicable for example to data that were collected over several years including leap years.
-The `datetime` package comes with many attributes and methods, which are documented in detail in the [*Python* docs](https://docs.python.org/3/library/datetime.html).
+The expression `pd.Timestamp(2025, 1, 1, 12)` mimics the powerful `datetime.datetime` *API* (Application Programming Interface) of the `datetime` *Python* library, which provides sophisticated methods for handling time-dependent values.
+While *pandas*' built-in timestamps are convenient for creating time series within `pd.DataFrame` objects and workbook-like tables, `datetime` is the all-round solution to leverage time-dependent calculations with *Python*. `datetime` is available by default (i.e., it must not be *conda*-installed) and is efficiently applicable, for example, to data that were collected over several years including leap years.
+The `datetime` package comes with many attributes and methods, which are accurately documented in the [*Python* docs](https://docs.python.org/3/library/datetime.html).

-The standard usage is:
+A standard usage of `datetime` is:

 ```python